Q3 2023 Venture Financing Report –

-Welcome to Cooley GO Visualize, which allows you to drill down on trends gleaned from thousands of the deals we’ve worked on with entrepreneurs since 2009.
+Welcome to Cooley GO Visualize, which allows you to drill down on trends gleaned from deals we’ve worked on with entrepreneurs.
 The data you see here will be updated in conjunction with our quarterly VC Financing Reports.
 We hope you’ll find this and other Cooley GO resources such as the Convertible Note Term Sheet Generator and our guidance in Raise helpful in navigating and accelerating your fundraising efforts.